thomcc/pcg-random/README.md

 This implementation is based on the [Minimal C Edition](https://github.com/imneme/pcg-c-basic).
 Most of the complexity in the code here comes from JavaScript's lack of 64 bit arithmetic support, which is required by the algorithm.

 I'm unlikely to do the more complex RNGs in the non-minimal implentations, (or even implement the [pcg32x2 demo](https://github.com/imneme/pcg-c-basic/blob/master/pcg32-demo.c)) for the same reason.
-64 bit arithmetic in JavaScript is tedious, and it gets as the bit width increases.
-Using arbitrary precision numbers might be possible, but is likely to perform significantly worse.
+64 bit arithmetic in JavaScript is tedious, and it gets worse as the bit width increases.
+Using arbitrary precision numbers might be possible, but not at an acceptable level of performance.

 ## Documentation

+This library is usable as a common.js module (in something like node or browserify), or directly in the browser.
+In the browser, it adds a global `PcgRandom` identifier to window.
+When used as a common.js module, it simply exports `PcgRandom`.

 ### `new PcgRandom(...)`